 Missing 80% of these customers?

-- Only 20% of LGBT seniors in long-term care facilities are comfortable being open about their sexual orientation.
+- Even fewer — only 20% — of LGBT seniors currently living in long-term care facilities are comfortable being open about their sexual orientation.

 - Many LGBT people feel in-home caregivers are not the solution: paid caregivers may be biased, or feared biased.